 Effective Date November 26, 2025

-Specialties Affected Ophthalmology, Ocular Oncology, Retina Specialists
+Specialties Affected Ophthalmology, Pediatric Oncology, Retina Specialists

 Aetna Anecortave Acetate Coverage Criteria and Medical Necessity Requirements 2025